UNA means „ONE“. Because as one feminist power: We inspire. We enable. We lead change.

 How it all started…

-UNAforWomen gives women and girls access to medical care, prevention of violence against women and self defense.
-Awareness of the public and the population as a whole, for human rights and the rights of women is central to our work.
-If you would like to know more about our core values and objectives and the process that lead to our vision and mission statement please download our presentation UNA presentation or get in touch with Daniela at email@example.com .)
+(If you would like to know more about our core values and objectives and the process that lead to our vision and mission statement please download our presentation UNA presentation or get in touch with Daniela at email@example.com .)

-Empowerment of the local community: together with the local experts, UNAforWomen provides advice on important medical services and existing structures.
-Our partners welcome UNA with open arms.
-Together with Jeny Ajith lectures are organized in churches, schools and universities to strengthen the value of human and women’s rights in Kerala.
-Self-defense courses and online training how to combat violence against women will also be offered.
+Daniela traveled back to Kerala to create a project of empowerment of the local community: together with the local experts, UNAforWomen provided advice on important medical services, the need to have a gender oriented health approach and redefine existing structures and services.
+The local partners welcomed Daniela with open arms and agreed to draft a project to set up a charity.
+Together with Jeny Ajith lectures were organized in schools and universities to strengthen the value of women’s rights throughout Kerala.

-What began as a dream many years ago has now become reality – UNAforWomen has been officially registered as an NGO in Austria in January 2019.
+What began as a dream many years ago has now become reality – UNAforWomen was officially registered as an NGO in Austria in January 2019.